scottminter/goal_tending/README.md

-# goal_tending
+# Goal Tending
-NBA news aggregation and stats app.
+An NBA news aggregation and stats app.